Dasharo/docs/docs/variants/clevo_nv41/flashing_internal.md

 To flash coreboot to the laptop, execute the following command - replace [path] with the path to the coreboot image you want to flash, e.g. `build/coreboot.rom`.

-If stock firmware or coreboot version below v0.5.0 is currently installed:
+If stock firmware or coreboot version below v1.1.0 is currently installed:

 ```bash
 # flashrom -p internal -w [path] --ifd -i bios
 ```

-If version v0.5.0 or higher is currently installed, only the RW_SECTION_A partition of the flash can be flashed from the operating system.
-Flash it using the following command:
+If version v1.1.0 or higher is currently installed, only the RW_SECTION_A partition of the flash needs to be updated.
+Flash it using the following
+command:

 ```bash
 # flashrom -p internal -w [path] --fmap -i RW_SECTION_A
 ```

-This command also preserves UEFI settings and the boot order.
+This command also preserves the bootsplash, UEFI settings and the boot order.